-They will expect similar functions and benefits that they get from the major players – and preferably at lower cost.
+They will expect similar functions and benefits that they get from the major players – and preferably at a lower cost.

 In other words, these platforms need to deliver enough traffic to make advertising efforts worthwhile.
 The traffic needs to be good quality so it will convert into sales.
 And the platform that the advertisements are delivered from should be sophisticated enough to give advertisers tools for reporting, targeting and tracking.
 Safeguards must also be in place to prevent click fraud, which has been a major problem on secondary ad networks in the past.

-With minimum effort however, a savvy Search Engine Marketer can find one or more secondary search engine advertising platforms that provide high quality traffic with a respectable ROI.
+With minimum effort, however, a savvy Search Engine Marketer can find one or more secondary search engine advertising platforms that provide high-quality traffic with a respectable ROI.